Joshua19Kim/gardenersGo/.gitlab/merge_request_templates/default.md

 - - [ ] All tests passed
 - - [ ] Did relevant manual testing
 - - [ ] Add merge description to the request
+- - [ ] Make sure that you are merging into DEV (do not merge into MAIN!!!)
 - - [ ] Make sure delete branch is checked

 ## MERGE DESCRIPTION